How to Know When Your Car Need Battery Replacement

 What to Do if Your Car Won’t Start

-2. Try a Jump Start: If the car starts after being jumped, the battery might be nearing the end of its life.
+2. Try a Jump Start: If it starts, the battery may be near the end.

-3. Look for Corrosion: Dirty or corroded terminals can block the connection.
+3. Look for Corrosion: Dirty terminals block current.

-If you’re around Goshen or Hayden Bridge, our team can get your car back on the road quickly.
+If you’re near Goshen or Hayden Bridge, we can help quickly.

 Is There the Cheapest Car Battery Replacement in Oregon?